You want smart political talk without the meltdowns?

 Did you ever think you'd actually live to see this?

-Uh you know, I wondered if I would.
+You know, I wondered if I would.

-Uh and I'd been reporting on it for a couple of years before that.
+And I'd been reporting on it for a couple of years before that.

-So you know, it's taken a good decade to get here.
+So, you know, it's taken a good decade to get here.

-Yeah, one was but man did we get here, huh?
+But man, did we get here, huh?

 That's high flattery.